 Edinburgh has long been a favourite destination among students and tourists alike.
 As Scotland’s capital and one of the UK’s oldest and most heritage rich cities, the region draws in millions of tourists every year not least due to the array of landmarks, sights, monuments and buildings available.

-At Collegiate, we have luxury student accommodation available in pretty much every major town and city you can think of and our Edinburgh locations are highly sought after.
+At Collegiate, we have outstanding student accommodation available in pretty much every major town and city you can think of and our Edinburgh locations are highly sought after.
 With this in mind, we have put together the following guide to Edinburgh historical landmarks you must visit.

 Although the city is jam packed with tourist attractions, we have highlighted our top four for you to check out first as you start to learn more about one of the most diverse and culture rich cities in the world.